 A camera, miles traveled, hours of creating, a life as a creative, Stories inspire us.
 Your story matters.
 A camera and I met many years ago and we became best friends and together we always look for new stories to tell.

 I live and work in South Africa and where my Camera takes me.

 I am currently based in Pretoria after being based in Cape Town for 18 years.
-I decided to move closer to family , Cape Town is a two hour flight and Gauteng is bubbling with new opportunities.
-I feel as a creative it is very important to keep finding new collaborations and directions for your work and Inspiration comes when you challenge yourself to leave a comfort zone.
+I feel like a creative it is very important to keep finding new collaborations and directions for your work and Inspiration comes when you challenge yourself to leave a comfort zone.

 I strive to create images inspired by simplicity.
 I am not a big fan of gear.
 All of my production years was equipment heavy.
 I like to keep it light and use natural light in the majority of the work produced.
 My goal as a photographer is to create timeless images with a progressive edge.
 I believe in creating simplistic, natural images with less retouching and to focus on the beauty and uniqueness of each person or setup I photograph.
 I love real and raw showing character and emotion which to me portrays the power of each woman, person or setup photographed.